favorov/Stochastic-Chaos-IBIS-Challenge-Results-and-Methods/README.md

 Stochastic Chaos

 ### Primary Disciplines
-A2G-PWM, G2A-PWM -- actually, we tried to identify motifs in everything we could extract one from.
+A2G-PWM, G2A-PWM -- actually, we tried to identify motifs in everything we could identify one in.

 # Summary